marcianito/aSSSs/readme.md

 ## __smartASS (smartphone - Alternative Software Setups)__ ##

 This repository has the purpose to open the horizon for lazy but sensibilized smartphone users to install alternative software and use basic smartphone apps of alternative (open source) origin.
+The main focus is on privacy and the "keep your own data"-strategy.

 Sometimes a complete solution is presented, sometimes alternatives are just outlined and discussed..